Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 The registered nurse shall, in an accurate and timely manner:

-(b) Establish, accept, or modify a nursing diagnosis to be used as a basis for nursing interventions; and
+(b) Establish, accept, or modify a nursing diagnosis that is to be addressed with applicable nursing interventions; and

-(c) Report collected data as necessary to other members of the health care team;
+(c) Report the patient's health status and nursing diagnosis as necessary to other members of the health care team;

-(a) Develop, maintain, or modify the nursing component of the plan of care, including establishing desired client outcomes and interventions; and
+(a) Develop, establish, maintain, or modify the nursing plan of care consistent with current nursing science, including the nursing diagnosis, desired patient outcomes or goals, and nursing interventions; and

-(b) Communicate the nursing component of the plan of care and all modifications of the plan to members of the health care team;
+(b) Communicate the nursing plan of care and all modifications of the plan to members of the health care team;

 (4) Implementation: